Prunoideae/ProbeJS/docs/require-and-export/page.md

 const { myFunction, myVariable } = require("./myScript")
 ```

-Note that this is type-hinting only, and the `export` will be stripped out during the loading process. `require`ing a script will do nothing,
+Note that this is type-hinting only, and the `export` will be stripped out during the loading process. `require`ing a script will do nothing.
+You should be careful that all the variables are actually visible to each other, unless with the `scope isolation` on.